 To pray without ceasing, you must learn to pray not only for yourself but for others as well.
 You must also learn to pray always.
 If you don’t know what to pray about, let us see what 1Timothy 2:1-3 says and make a list:

 "I exhort, therefore, that, first of all, supplications, prayers, intercessions, and giving of thanks, be made for all men; For kings, and for all that are in authority; that we may lead a quiet and peaceable life in all godliness and honesty.
 For this is good and acceptable in the sight of God our Saviour" (1Timothy 2:1KJV)

 Now let us make a short list of what we can pray about.

-Now that you know what to pray about go ahead to develop a prayer plan for Jesus is waiting to hear your voice.
+Now that you know what to pray about, then begin to develop a prayer plan.
+Jesus is waiting to hear your voice.

 The reasons for unanswered prayers are not far-fetched.
 They all emanate from us and not from God; they are the result of our imperfections.